Crime and Punishment Justice and Judgment Quotes

 [Svidrigaïlov:] "But to judge some people impartially we must renounce certain preconceived opinions and our habitual attitude to the ordinary people about us."
 (6.4.1)

 There is some truth in this, but because it comes from Svidrigaïlov, we shudder.
 He makes Dounia's "judging impartially" look like kid stuff.
 LiterallySvidrigaïlov is asking Raskolnikov to "impartially" judge him and his crimes against women, children, and his servant.
 Somebody better call a defense lawyer quick.
 We are in deep water.

 [Ilya:] "Look at these suicides, too, how common they are, you can't fancy!"
 (6.8.60)

-This of course is Ilya to Raskolnikov on Svidrigaïlov's suicide.
-It's also a comment of the constant array of suicidal tendencies in the novel.
+This, of course, is Ilya to Raskolnikov on Svidrigaïlov's suicide.
+It's also a comment on the constant array of suicidal tendencies in the novel.
 Suicide is presented as a judgment by an individual of both himself or herself and the society in which he or she lives.